fastrivertech/fhir-mpi/messages/match.md

 ## 6.1.4 OperationOutcome

-Following table lists error, warning, and information messages that provide detailed information about the outcome of the operation.
-Each MPI generates different information about the result of the operation.
+The following table lists errors, warnings, and information messages that provide detailed information about the outcome of the operation.
+Each EMPI generates different details on the result of the transaction.

 | Issue Severity | Issue Code | Issue Detail | Issue Diagnostics |
 |:---------------|:-----------|:-------------|:------------------|